eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

-# Development of a Membrane-Oriented MLFF for Halogen Bonding using SPICE, ORCA and MACE
+# Development of a Membrane-Oriented Machine Learning Force Field for Halogen Bonding using SPICE, ORCA and MACE

 ## Overview